-Completed applications and all required supporting documentation must be received electronically via e-mail to the Commission at psc.broadband@nebraska.gov by the end of business on July 1, 2022.
-The application form should be submitted in .pdf format using the provided application form, the polygon shapefile and point shapefile should be submitted along with other application materials and must include all supporting files necessary to open the shapefiles.
-If all documents can NOT be attached within a single e-mail due to size limitations, the submission may be sent in more than one e-mail.
+Completed applications and all required supporting documentation must be received electronically via e-mail to the Commission at psc.broadband@nebraska.gov by 5:00 p.m.
+Central Time on July 11, 2023.
+The application form should be submitted in .pdf format using the provided application form, all required polygon shapefiles and point shapefiles should be submitted along with other application materials and must include all supporting files necessary to open the shapefiles.
+If all documents CANNOT be attached within a single e-mail due to size limitations, the submission may be sent in more than one e-mail.
 If it is necessary to submit in separate transmissions, the subject of the e-mails should clearly indicate the applicant and project name, and how many e-mails are being sent (e.g., Email 1 of 4, etc.).
 Files should be attached to the e-mails; links to websites are not acceptable.
-Alternatively, you may utilize programs such as zip files, Dropbox, Sharefile, provided that they contain individual files.
+Alternatively, you may utilize programs such as zip files, Dropbox, Sharefile, etc., provided that they contain individual files.
 Each attachment should be clearly labeled to indicate the contents (Refer to 2.2.3 Attachments for details).
 Late filed applications will not be considered.